Plantar fasciitis, heel pain and heel spurs

 What our assessment involves:

-At the Foot Clinic Podiatry we will assess range of motion to determine if there is any reduced movement in any joints or apparent muscle contractures.
+At TFC Podiatry we will assess range of motion to determine if there is any reduced movement in any joints or apparent muscle contractures.
 Further to this assessment a thorough gait analysis will be performed.
 Initially barefoot and then footwear can be assessed to determine if your current runner is appropriate.

 – Dry needling to improve muscle length and reduce contractures